-Judiciary panel to take first steps toward impeachment vote
+Judiciary panel takes first steps toward impeachment vote

-WASHINGTON (AP) — The House Judiciary Committee was taking the first steps Wednesday evening toward voting on articles of impeachment against President Donald Trump, beginning a marathon two-day session to consider the historic charges.
+WASHINGTON (AP) — The House Judiciary Committee took the first steps Wednesday evening toward voting on articles of impeachment against President Donald Trump, beginning a marathon two-day session to consider the historic charges.

 The Judiciary meeting is to mark up, or amend, the two articles of impeachment that Democrats introduced Tuesday.
 Those articles charge Trump with abuse of power and obstruction of Congress related to his dealings with Ukraine.

-Republicans, unified against Trump’s impeachment, are expected to propose revisions to the articles, which span only nine pages.
-But Democrats are unlikely to accept them.
+The articles aren’t expected to be changed, though, as Democrats are unlikely to accept any amendments proposed by Republicans unified against Trump’s impeachment.

-Democrats have already agreed to the language, which says Trump acted “corruptly” and “betrayed the nation” when he asked Ukraine to investigate Joe Biden and the 2016 U.S. election.
-Hamstrung in the minority, Republicans won’t have the votes to make changes without support from at least some Democrats.
+Democrats have already agreed to the language, which span only nine pages and say that Trump acted “corruptly” and “betrayed the nation” when he asked Ukraine to investigate Joe Biden and the 2016 U.S. election.
+Hamstrung in the minority, Republicans wouldn’t have the votes to make changes without support from at least some Democrats.

 The Wednesday evening session of the 41-member panel is expected to last several hours, with opening statements from lawmakers on both sides of the aisle.
 Votes won’t come until Thursday, when the committee will consider amendments and likely hold a final vote to send the articles to the House floor.

-One member of the Judiciary panel, Rhode Island Rep. David Cicilline, said the evening session is a prime-time opportunity for Democrats to make their case.

-“The message we want to send is that the Congress of the United States has a responsibility to protect and defend the Constitution, we took an oath to do that,” Cicilline said.
+House Judiciary Committee Chairman Jerrold Nadler opened the prime-time hearing to make a final argument for impeachment and to urge his Republican colleagues to reconsider.
+He said the committee should consider whether the evidence shows that Trump committed these acts, if they rise to the level of impeachable high crimes and misdemeanors and what the consequences are if they fail to act.

+“When his time has passed, when his grip on our politics is gone, when our country returns, as surely it will, to calmer times and stronger leadership, history will look back on our actions here today,” Nadler said.
+“How would you be remembered?”

-Republicans will also be messaging to the American people — and to Trump himself — as they argue that the articles show Democrats are out to get the president.
+Republicans are also messaging to the American people — and to Trump himself — as they argue that the articles show Democrats are out to get the president.
 Most Republicans contend, as Trump does, that he has done nothing wrong, and all of them are expected to vote against the articles.

+The top Republican on the panel, Georgia Rep. Doug Collins, argued that Democrats are impeaching the president because they think they can’t beat him in the 2020 election.

+Democrats think the only thing they need is a “32-second commercial saying we impeached him,” Collins said.

+“That’s the wrong reason to impeach somebody, and the American people are seeing through this,” Collins said.
+“But at the end of the day, my heart breaks for a committee that has trashed this institution.”

 On Wednesday, Republicans are expected to offer an array of amendments and make procedural motions, even if they know none of them will pass.
-The Judiciary panel is made up of some of the most partisan members on both sides, and Republicans are expected to launch animated arguments in Trump’s defense.
+The Judiciary panel is made up of some of the most partisan members on both sides, and Republicans will launch animated arguments in Trump’s defense.

-Georgia Rep. Doug Collins, the top Republican on the panel, said the GOP would offer amendments but said they’d mainly be about allowing more time to debate.
+Earlier Wednesday, Collins said the GOP would offer amendments but said they’d mainly be about allowing more time to debate.

 “Remember you can’t fix bad,” Collins said.
 “These are bad, you’re not going to fix it.”